luismts/100-days-of-blockchain-code/README.md

 ### Day 1: July 18, 2018
 ##### Coding My Own Cryptocurrency on Ethereum

-**Today's Progress**: Written First Smart Contract and began with coding front-end for ICO website.
+**Today's Progress**: Written First Smart Contract and started with coding front-end for ICO website.

 **Thoughts:** I really struggled with having a test-driven development mindset.
 But getting the hang of it now.